 And what is hybrid led laser technology on a projector?

-As right now the cost of production of 3 lasers (blue, red and green light) is high, alternatives have emerged in the market that combine a palette of matches and LED lights.
+As of right now the cost of production of 3 lasers (blue, red and green light) is high, alternatives have emerged in the market that combines a palette of matches and LED lights.
 The so-called hybrid led laser technology.
 This lowers costs and we can find projectors at more competitive prices.

 Laser technology is for you if…